 Visitors to the stand will also be able to see a Trelleborg TM1000 High Power tire with the famous ‘Grignani’ name on it to show how the company’s new YourTire online tire personalization service works.

-“With YourTire, customers simply visit our dedicated www.trelleborg-yourtire.com website and with four simple clicks they can choose to have their own name on their new Trelleborg radial tractor tyres,” Fogagnolo says.
+“With YourTire, customers simply visit our dedicated www.trelleborg-yourtire.com website and with four simple clicks they can choose to have their own name on their new Trelleborg radial tractor tires,” Fogagnolo says.

 “It’s a bit of fun but it also helps brand their business and show partnership with Trelleborg by demonstrating we share common values of innovation, optimum performance, sustainability and customer service.”